Grand Duchess Anastasia Mikhailovna of Russia: Later life and death

 Her mother, Grand Duchess Olga, died in 1891 upon learning of her son Michael's morganatic marriage.
 Anastasia comforted her father and maintained close relations with her brothers Nicholas and Michael.
 Known for her lavish spending, she favored life in Cannes and Monte Carlo, where she frequently gambled, earning both notoriety and criticism.

 Her husband's health deteriorated, and he died suddenly on 10 April 1897, in an apparent suicide after throwing himself off a bridge.
 The official account claimed that he died in his garden, collapsing over a low wall when a sudden shortness of breath overcame him.

 Anastasia inherited his private fortune, Villa Wenden in Cannes, and Gelbensande hunting pavilion.
 Her brother-in-law John Albert served as regent until Frederick Francis IV came of age in 1901.
 Anastasia continued to divide her time between the Riviera and occasional visits to St. Petersburg, Paris, and England.

 Her daughter Alexandrine married the Crown Prince Christian of Denmark (later King Christian X) in 1898.
 Her son Frederick Francis IV married Princess Alexandra of Hanover in 1904, and her daughter Cécile married Crown Prince Wilhelm of Prussia in 1905, allowing Anastasia to attend the Berlin ceremony despite tensions with Kaiser Wilhelm II.

-In 1902, she caused a scandal when she had a child fathered by her personal secretary, a man named Vladimir Paltov.
-She soon became pregnant by him and attempted to hide that fact by claiming she was suffering from a tumour and claimed to have the chickenpox when she delivered the child.
+In 1902, she caused a scandal when she had a child fathered by her personal secretary, Vladimir Paltov.
+To conceal the pregnancy, she initially claimed that the abdominal swelling was caused by a tumour, and later said she had chickenpox and needed to be quarantined.
 Her son, Alexis Louis de Wenden was born in Nice on 23 December 1902.
-Despite the uproar, she was able to raise him herself.
+Anastasia raised the child herself, and frequently wrote to him when he was away for school.
 In her widowhood, she lived most of the year in the South of France.